Stop Wandering, Find the Keys: LLMs Discriminate Key States for Efficient Multi-Agent Exploration

-Exploration stands as a fundamental issue in reinforcement learning~(RL)~\citep{du2023guiding, liu2023lazy}.
-Researchers have developed several exploration strategies directed by novelty, diversity, or uncertainty~\citep{linke2020adapting, burda2018exploration, pathak2017curiosity}, mainly in single-agent reinforcement learning.
-However, these methods may induce task-irrelevant redundant exploration, especially in complex environments~\citep{du2023guiding}.
-In the realm of Multi-Agent Reinforcement Learning~(MARL), the need to mitigate exploration redundancy becomes even more urgent due to the challenges like exponential expansion of the state-action spaces.
-Widespread real-world applications, including MOBA games~\citep{qu2023hokoff}, social science~\citep{jaques2019social}, and multi-vehicle control~\citep{xu2018multi}, further underscore the growing need for efficient multi-agent exploration.
+Exploration is a fundamental issue in reinforcement learning~(RL).
+Researchers have developed several exploration strategies directed by novelty, diversity, or uncertainty, mainly in single-agent RL.
+While these methods have made great progress, they may induce task-irrelevant redundant exploration in complex environments~\cite{du2023guiding}.
+Especially in multi-agent reinforcement learning~(MARL), the need to mitigate exploration redundancy becomes even more pressing due to the challenges like exponential expansion of the joint state-action space.
+Widespread real-world applications, including MOBA games, social science, and multi-vehicle control, further underscore the urgency for efficient multi-agent exploration.

-This work identifies \textit{task-relevant guidance} as an important consideration in enhancing exploration efficiency.
-Incorporating priors in exploration mechanism design, such as complex reward structures, typically requires expert knowledge and substantial human efforts~\citep{liu2023lazy,abbeel2004apprenticeship}.
-Hopefully, recent advances have witnessed the remarkable reasoning and planning capabilities of Large Language Models~\citep{touvron2023llama, achiam2023gpt}, providing a plausible choice to facilitate efficient exploration through LLM's effortless prior provision.
-However, it is non-trivial to effectively comprise linguistic LLM priors into symbolically represented RL tasks~\citep{peng2023self,carta2023grounding}, and the investigation of practical ways to avoid nuisances caused by such an expression discrepancy is of critical importance.
+This work introduces a new direction: leveraging \textit{task-relevant guidance} as a key to facilitate more efficient cooperative multi-agent exploration.
+Incorporating structured priors in exploration typically requires domain expertise and significant manual effort.
+Hopefully, recent advances have witnessed the remarkable reasoning and planning capabilities of large language models (LLMs) , offering a promising source of generalizable prior knowledge to enhance efficient exploration.
+However, incorporating linguistic LLM priors into symbolically represented RL tasks remains non-trivial~\cite{du2023guiding}.
+Bridging this semantic-symbolic gap in a simple and lightweight manner is thus crucial for practical deployment.